 - Mobile commerce will outperform non-mobile commerce in 2021.

-- In 2021, mobile commerce sales will account for more than half of total e-commerce sales.
+- In 2021, mobile commerce sales will account for over half of e-commerce sales.

 - More than half of retailers already have a mobile app.
 And over 50% of the rest is planning to build one real soon.